ansible-community/ansible-nomad/README.md

 - Use a key for tls connection, nomad_cert_file and nomad_key_file are needed
 - Default value: **""**

+### `nomad_rpc_upgrade_mode`

+- Use a certificate for tls connection, nomad_ca_file and nomad_key_file are needed, used only when the cluster is being upgraded to TLS, and removed after the migration is complete.
+This allows the agent to accept both TLS and plaintext traffic.
+- Default value: **false**

+### `nomad_verify_server_hostname`

+- Use a key for tls connection, nomad_cert_file and nomad_key_file are needed.
+Specifies if outgoing TLS connections should verify the server's hostname.
+- Default value: **true**

+### `nomad_verify_https_client`

+- Use a key for tls connection, nomad_cert_file and nomad_key_file are needed.
+Specifies agents should require client certificates for all incoming HTTPS requests.
+The client certificates must be signed by the same CA as Nomad.
+- Default value: **true**

 #### Custom Configuration Section

 As Nomad loads the configuration from files and directories in lexical order,